Introduction

 Is Vridhbadri open in winter?

-Vridh Badri Temple is 7 km from Joshimath, and it takes around 15–20 minutes to reach.
+Vridh Badri Temple is 7 Km far from Joshimath, it takes around 15–20 minutes to reach.

-What is the altitude of the temple of Vridhbadri?
+What is the altitude of temple of Vridhbadri?

-The Vridh Badri Temple is situated at an altitude of 1380 meters above sea level.
+The Vridh Badri Temple is situated at an altitude of 1380 meters from sea level.

 Which Badri temples are part of Panch / Sapta Badri?